Dark-Gran/KarmaAppetite/README.md

 Installation: Uses ~~Partiality~~ Bepinex for compatibility.
 (**Unfortunately still not compatible with some/most other mods.** Will be fixed in the future.)

-If you want to learn about _everything_ I do, I'll be happy if you [follow me on my humble Twitter](https://twitter.com/DarkGran_CZ).

 [_(jump to source-code)_](#source-code)